 Our hardworking friend back at the wet saw continues to cut large square terra cotta floor tiles into narrower rectangular strips for the herringbone floor installer.

-Patterns like San Felipe, Hexagon, Octagon, Squares and Pickets, Herringbone, Running Bond, Basket Weave (and combinations of each) are Spanish Colonial Revival floor patterns I specify into my design projects the most.
-You can mix and match these these types of patterns room to room.
-Because the material, color and texture are all the same… I have found that it just works!
+Patterns like San Felipe, Hexagon, Octagon, Squares and Pickets, Herringbone, Running Bond, Basket Weave (and combinations of each) are Spanish Colonial Revival floor patterns I like to specify in my design projects.
+You can mix and match these patterns room to room.
+That’s because the material, color and texture are all the same… I have found that it just works!

 Many do not realize the skill it takes to make 45 degree end pieces “line up” along a room border.
 This tile setter is achieving perfect lines along the border of his Herringbone floor.
 A true gift.

-As you may have figured out, the layout of a herringbone floor like this involves intense planning.
+As you have probably figured out, the layout of a herringbone floor like this involves intense planning.
+I mean, look at the perfect cuts he has to make.

 See more Spanish-style flooring resources on the Spanish Home Design Photo Blog.